rguske/cloud-native-runtimes-demo-magic/README.md

 ## Prerequisites

+* The biggest part of the necessary prerequisites is the relocation of the Tanzu packages for Tanzu Application Platform
+  * Perform this step first!
+[Installing Tanzu Application Platform package and profiles](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.3/tap/GUID-install.html#add-the-tanzu-application-platform-package-repository-1)
 * Running Kubernetes cluster with enough capacity (compute)
   * I'd recommend at least two large worker-nodes (e.g. 2-4 vCPUs and 8 - 16GB vRAM each)
 * A Load Balancer solution in place
 * The possibility to configure a [DNS Wildcard Record](https://en.wikipedia.org/wiki/Wildcard_DNS_record)
+* An existing vSphere Tag (mine: `backup-basic-sla`) which will be used by the exampple function in the script
+  * I also created dedicated service-use (`svc-tagging`) in order to perform the tagging operation
+* A ReadOnly user in vSphere which we'll use in order to connect the `VsphereSource` to the vCenter Event Stream
 * Installed Knative (`kn`) CLI - [LINK](https://knative.dev/docs/client/install-kn/)
 * `kn vsphere` [Plugin installed](https://github.com/vmware-tanzu/sources-for-knative/tree/main/plugins/vsphere) - [LINK](https://github.com/vmware-tanzu/sources-for-knative/releases)
   * download the binary and `mv` it to `/usr/local/bin/`
+* Internet access is required

 ## VMware Packages and Versions